Mike2081/Mike2081/README.md

 - 🌱 I’m currently learning **Postgresql**

-- 👨‍💻 All of my projects you can find below ⬇️
+- 👨‍💻 You can view/demo all my project sites here:<a href="https://michaeldoho.netlify.app/">click me</a>

 - 📫 How to reach me? <a href="mailto:michaeldoho@hotmail.com">click me</a>